 In a way, I felt cheated by the climax of The Last of Us, having any chance of choice taken away from me by a bullet.
 Not that I was expecting it to happen any differently; that game's rather older, battle-scarred Joel's selfishness mightn't have always been obvious, but he was exclusively in it for himself ever since his daughter's death, and the greater good wasn't about to change that.
 But the journey to that point, that fierce hospital shootout and the heartbeat-skipping epilogue, was dramatic, exciting, fun.

 I don't see any of those qualities in That Dragon, Cancer.
-Again: It's not an adventure, it's a predetermined true story.
-I see suffering, traveling on a one-way ticket, no salvation.
+Again: it's not an adventure, it's a predetermined true story.
+I see suffering, travelling on a one-way ticket, no salvation.
 I see me in absolute floods if I so much as get five minutes into proceedings.
-Other writers have expressed that they did feel hope within That Dragon, Cancer's brightly colored scenes—hope that they, too, could find a way to process any tragedy that may befall them, having fully appreciated what they had before it was taken away.
+Other writers have expressed that they did feel hope within That Dragon, Cancer's brightly coloured scenes – hope that they, too, could find a way to process any tragedy that may befall them, having fully appreciated what they had before it was taken away.
 That they found new feelings for their own closest through this experience.
 I'm not saying That Dragon, Cancer allows the Greens to breathe easier, that it in some small way relives the unimaginable pain of losing a child; but its existence has to stand for something good in their lives.
 Or else it stands for nothing.